Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Problem Statement

 A fundamental drawback to the convex relaxation approach to robustness certification is as follows: if the outer approximation $\hat{f}(\mathcal{X})$ is too loose, then it may intersect with the unsafe region of the output space, meaning $\hat{f}(\mathcal{X})\nsubseteq \mathcal{S}$, even in the case where the true output set is safe.
 In this scenario, the convex relaxation fails to issue a certificate of robustness, since the optimal value to the convex relaxation is positive, which incorrectly suggests the presence of unsafe network inputs within $\mathcal{X}$.
 This situation is illustrated in Figure \ref{fig: convex_relaxations}.

 The fundamental goal of this paper is to develop convex relaxation methods for robustness certification such that the outer approximation tightly fits $f(\mathcal{X})$, in effect granting strong certificates while maintaining the computational and theoretical advantages of convex optimization.
 We focus on two popular types of convex relaxations, namely, LP \citep{wong2018provable} and SDP \citep{raghunathan2018semidefinite} relaxations.
 It has been shown that the SDP relaxation for ReLU networks is tighter than the LP relaxation, with the tradeoff of being computationally more demanding.
 Our general approach for both the LP and the SDP relaxations is based on partitioning the input uncertainty set and solving a convex relaxation on each input part separately.
-Throughout our theoretical development and experiments, we will show that this approach presents a valid, efficient, and effective way to tighten the relaxations of both LP and SDP certifications.
+Throughout our theoretical development and experiments, we will show that this approach presents a valid, efficient, and effective way to tighten the relaxations of both LP and SDP certifications, and we derive principled branching strategies for both methods that minimize upper bounds on the relaxation errors.
 We now turn to mathematically formulating these relaxations.